codeship/screencast-storyboards/blogposts/django-github-dotcloud.md

-Let's get our application ready for Dotcloud.
-We create a file `dotcloud.yml` in the root directory of our application.
-In this configuration file we tell Dotcloud that our web application is of type "python".
+Let's get your application ready for Dotcloud.
+Dotcloud expects a file `dotcloud.yml` in the root directory of your application.
+In this configuration file you need to tell Dotcloud that your web application is of type "python".

-![dotcloud.yml][screenshot-dotcloud-yml]
+    www:
+      type: python

-Dotcloud also needs a `wsgi.py` file in the root directory of our application.
-I just copy the content from [the Dotcloud Django documentation page](http://docs.dotcloud.com/tutorials/python/django/#wsgi-py)
+Dotcloud also needs a `wsgi.py` file in the root directory of your application.
+Just copy the content from [the Dotcloud Django documentation page](http://docs.dotcloud.com/tutorials/python/django/#wsgi-py)

 ![Dotcloud Django documentation page][screenshot-deployment-documentation-page]

-and change the app name to "codefish".
+and replace the app name `hellodjango` with your own Django application's name.

 ![Dotcloud wsgi.py][screenshot-dotcloud-wsgi-py]

-I commit and push this change
+Now you can commit and push this change

 ![Commit and push Dotcloud config][screenshot-commit-and-push-deployment-config]